rumu10/CS528FinalProject-ParkingFinder/README.md

   + Initializes Places API and sets up the map.
   + Marks locations, retrieves user location, and draws route polylines.
   + Manages permissions for location services and geofence additions based on user interactions.
-### About US Files Detail
+### Profile File Detail
-- `MoreFragment Fragment`To learn more about our team members, navigate to the 'About Us' section within the application.
+- `UserProfileFragment Fragment`To learn more about our team members, navigate to the 'About Us' section within the application.
 Here, you'll find detailed information about each team member.
+### About US File Detail
+- `MoreFragment Fragment`Explore personalized features by accessing the 'Profile' menu.
+Here, users can view their profile information which includes personal and car details.